oXis/DoublePulsarPayload/README.md

 I used Visual Studio 2019 Community on Windows 7.

+The shellcode can load mimikatz... (see bellow for graceful exit).

 ## DoublePulsarShellcode
 Code of the shellcode.
 This is basically yet another reflective DLL loader.
 The shellcode is XOR encrypted with a key, the compressed DLL is also XOR encrypted but with a different key.